iluwatar/java-design-patterns/fanout-fanin/README.md

 The provided implementation involves a list of numbers with the objective to square them and aggregate the results.
 The `FanOutFanIn` class receives the list of numbers as `SquareNumberRequest` objects and a `Consumer` instance that collects the squared results as the requests complete.
 Each `SquareNumberRequest` squares its number with a random delay, simulating a long-running process that finishes at unpredictable times.
 The `Consumer` instance gathers the results from the various `SquareNumberRequest` objects as they become available at different times.

-Here's the `FanOutFanIn` class that asynchronously distributes the requests:
+Here's the `FanOutFanIn` class in Java that demonstrates the Fan-Out/Fan-In pattern by asynchronously distributing the requests.

 ```java
 public class FanOutFanIn {